optimovedevelopmobile/A/i/V1.2/swift/README.md

 * Register listener to receive realtime campaign notifications, please refer to RegisterEventListener (where eventid = 11)
 * To view your realtime API payload, please refer to [Optimove Realtime Execution Channels](https://docs.optimove.com/optimove-realtime-execution-channels/) (see Method 3: Realtime API)
 For more information on how to acquire an API key to use Optimove APIs, please request one from your CSM or your Optimove point of contact.

-## <a id="trigger-optipush"></a>Executing via Optipush:
-Ability to execute campaigns using Optimove’s push notification add-on product, Optipush.
-_*Optipush*_ is Optimove’s mobile push notification delivery add-in module, powering all aspects of preparing, delivering and tracking mobile push notification communications to customers, seamlessly from within Optimove.<br>  _*Optimove SDK*_ for iOS includes built-in functionality for receiving push messages, presenting notifications in the app UI and tracking user responses.
-For instruction on setting up Optipush for iOS click [here](https://github.com/optimove-tech/A/tree/master/O/O%20for%20iOS/O%20for%20iOS%20V1.2).